abeljohny/Zoe/README.md

 ## Working with Zoe

-Follow along Zoe's prompts and experiment using the code to understand its usage.
+Follow Zoe's prompts and experiment using the code to understand its usage.

-See below for a cheatsheet on using Zoe with single-turn prompts.
+See below for a cheat sheet on using Zoe with single-turn prompts.

 ### Booking Calendar Events

-Sample query: `Book "meeting with Tim" at 10 tomorrow`
+Sample query: `Book "meeting with Eden" at 1.30pm tomorrow`

 Sample query: `Book "meeting with Jony" on 01/29/2023 at 10pm`